About

 Mallah's work has travelled among plenty of groups and solo art exhibitions at the Chasse Theater in Breda, at Electron in Breda, SDL ART exhibition in De Kromhouthal in Amsterdam, ALL INN in Het Hem in Zaandam, Landhuis Ooud Amelisweerd Museum, Art Nordic International Fair in Copenhagen, Unfair 2023, Prospects- Art Rotterdam 2024 and others.
 Exbunker solo exhibition in Utrecht 2021, De Ploegh Solo exhibition in Amersfoort 2023, No Limits Art Castle Solo exhibition in Amsterdam 2023 and Madé van Krimpen art gallery Solo exhibition in Amsterdam 2024.

-Ahmad's performances took place at Prospects-Mondrian Fonds at Art Rotterdam , Oeroel festival in Terschilling , Schunck Museum in Heerlen and Van Gogh Museum in Amsterdam to name a selection.
+Ahmad's ongoing duo perfromative collaboration with partner Rebecca Lillich // Krüger has been shown at Prospects-Mondrian Fonds at Art Rotterdam , Oeroel festival in Terschilling , Schunck Museum in Heerlen and Van Gogh Museum in Amsterdam to name a selection.

 The artist received the Mondrian fond stipendium for Emerging Artists in 2022 among other government funding like Amsterdam Fonds voor de Kunst, Municipality of Amersfoort, Amsterdam fonds voor de kunst and Prins Bernhard Cultuurfonds.

-Mallah was nominated twice for the Galatea Art Prize and his paintings from the series "A New Era" were selected for the second round of The Royal Art Prise for Modern Painting 2024.
+Mallah was nominated twice for the Galatea Art Prize and his paintings from the series "A New Era" were selected for the second round of The Royal Art Prize for Modern Painting 2024.

 Artist Statement